joseph-flinn/site/frontend/src/lib/posts/what-how-negotiation.md

 ---
-title: The Power of WHAT & HOW - Negotiation
+title: "The Power of WHAT & HOW - Negotiation"
 slug: what-how-negotiation
 published: 2023-10-23
 description: >